 Option Description UEFI PXE Settings Options Description PXE Device n (n = 1 to 4) Enables or disables the device.
 When enabled, a UEFI PXE boot option is created for the device.
 PXE Device n Settings(n = 1 to 4) Enables you to control the configuration of the PXE device.

-Option Description UEFI HTTP Settings Options Description - HTTP Device (n = 1 to 4) Enables or disables the device.
-Velocities device.
-When enabled, a UEFI HTTP boot option is created for the HTTP Device n Settings (n = 1 to 4) Enables you to control the configuration of the HTTP device.
-UEFI iSCSI Enables you to control the configuration of the iSCSI device.
+UEFI HTTP Settings Options Description HTTP Device (n = 1 to 4) Enables or disables the device.
+When enabled, a UEFI HTTP boot option is created for the device.
+HTTP Device n Settings (n = 1 to 4) Enables you to control the configuration of the HTTP device.
+HEEL:COOL Enables you to central the configuration of the iCCCI double

+UEFI iSCSI Settings

+Enables you to control the configuration of the iSCSI device. $\label{eq:configuration}$

 Table 29.
-UEFI iSCSI Settings screen details evice.
-Settings Option Description iSCSI Initiator Nam пе Specifies the name of the iSCSI initiator in IQN format. iSCSI Device1 Enables or disables the iSCSI device.
+UEFI iSCSI Settings screen details

+Option Description iSCSI Initiator Name Specifies the name of the iSCSI initiator in IQN format. iSCSI Device1 Enables or disables the iSCSI device.
 When disabled, a UEFI boot option is created for the iSCSI device automatically.
-This is set to Enabled by default. iSCSI Device1 Sett ings Enables you to control the configuration of the iSCSI device.
-TLS Authentication Configuration View and/or modify this device's boot TLS authentication mode.
+This is set to Disabled by default. iSCSI Device1 Settings Enables you to control the configuration of the iSCSI device.

+TLS Authentication Configuration

+View and/or modify this device's boot TLS authentication mode.
 None means the HTTP server and the client will not authenticate each other for this boot.
 One way means the HTTP server will be authenticated by the client, while the client will not be authenticated by the server.
 This option is set to None by default.